Russell-Pollari/basecamp3-cli/README.md

-# Basecamp TODOs CLI
+# Basecamp3 CLI

+A CLI interface for interacting with Basecamp.
+Built using [basecampy3](https://github.com/phistrom/basecampy3) to interact with Basecamp3 API, [Typer](https://github.com/tiangolo/typer) to parse CLI options, and [simple-term-menu](https://github.com/IngoMeyer441/simple-term-menu) for terminal menus.

 ## Installation
 1. `source ./install.sh`
-A bit hacky, but works on linux
+A bit hacky, but works on linux.
+Installs requirements in a virtualenv, creates an executable app.py, and adds an alias to ~/.bashrc

 1. `$ bc3 configure`
-requires clients_id and client_secret for a Basecamp app
+Requires `client_id` and `client_secret` for a Basecamp app
-(SharpestMinds team: see 1Password)
+*(SharpestMinds team: see 1Password)*

 ## Usage